-Here are some more ways which can help in tackling knee pain along with some important measures for keeping the knee joint, bones and muscles healthy.
+Here are some more ways which can help in tackling knee pain along with some important measures for keeping the knee joint, bones, and muscles healthy.

 1. Moist Heat Therapy

-Moist heat therapy causes vasodilatation and penetrates deep into the muscle, reducing muscle spasm and pain.
+Moist heat therapy causes vasodilatation and penetrates deep into the muscle, reducing muscle spasms and pain.
 This is helpful for people suffering from knee pain.
-It can be given for 20-30 minutes using hot water bottles, steam towels, hot baths or moist heating packs.
+It can be given for 20-30 minutes using hot water bottles, steam towels, hot baths, or moist heating packs.
 Hot baths can be especially helpful because it targets both the injured muscles and the surrounding ones that may have tensed up to compensate for the injury.29

-One more way found to be effective in relieving knee pain is luke warm oil massage for 10 minutes followed by hot water immersion or steam bath of the affected knee joint.30 Massage with castor oil for 5 minutes followed by hot water bag application for 5- 10 minutes.
+One more way found to be effective in relieving knee pain is lukewarm oil massage for 10 minutes followed by hot water immersion or steam bath of the affected knee joint.30 Massage with castor oil for 5 minutes followed by hot water bag application for 5- 10 minutes.
 This is helpful for reducing knee pain.31

 2. Oil Massage (Abhyanga) Of The Knee Joint